Name Strings

 OpTypeUntypedPointerKHR

 Declare a new pointer type.
+Similar to OpTypePointer, but does not require a pointee type.

 Storage Class is the Storage Class of the memory holding object pointed to.
 Refer to the client API for allowed storage classes.